ZiksOmega/NoMoreMessySearch/README.md

 # NoMoreMessySearch
-Browser extensions to clean search result pages
+Browser extension to clean search result pages

 **A free, non-profit Chrome extension to customize your Google Search Results Page (SERP).
 Open for contributions!**